Halo 👋, selamat datang di Nakamura Study Japan! Ada yang bisa saya bantu hari ini?

 Passed JLPT N5 — the basic level required to apply to a language school in Japan

-The Nakamura team also helped him:
+The Nakamura Study Japan team also helped him:

 Choose the right language school